 Direct dialogue with Washington is also important for North Korea in the context of legitimizing its nuclear status.
 Nuclear weapons for the DPRK are the only guarantee of safety and security.
 By developing its nuclear potential quantitatively and qualitatively, the DPRK is thus trying to protect itself from potential external intervention from, for example, the United States and South Korea, the purpose of which could be the deconstruction of the regime.
 Pyongyang is not ready to give up nuclear weapons, but it is becoming more and more difficult to exist in complete isolation against the backdrop of global crises every year.
 Therefore, Pyongyang is ready to find a compromise with the United States to ease isolation, subject to maintaining its nuclear arsenal with a limited quantitative reduction.

 Of course, Kim Jong-un’s trip to the Russian Federation is important in an ideological and propaganda context - as a tool of influence on the North Korean public and a way to demonstrate that the DPRK is not a rogue country and there are states in the world that are ready to cooperate and share a common ideological base, such as hatred of The West, led by the USA.
 In addition, this will promote the cult of personality and will be used as evidence that the country's leader, the sun-faced Kim Jong-un, is developing diplomatic relations for the benefit of the people.
-Moreover, this happens simultaneously with the strengthening of the state’s defense capabilities against the backdrop of the “imperialist” threat.
+Moreover, this happens simultaneously with the strengthening of the state’s defense capability against the backdrop of the “imperialist” threat.

 New chapter: the largest submarine fleet will become nuclear